Financial Aid Information

 Offered to students who demonstrate outstanding ability and achievement in a particular sport.
 Awarded by the Athletic Department.

 Offered to participants on the school's competitive speech team.
 Students awarded this scholarship do not need to be communication majors.
-Awarded by the Communication Department.
+Awarded by the Communication Studies Department.

 Offered to students who demonstrate a high level of achievement within this major.
 Awarded by the Biology/Science Department.

-Cinema and Theater Arts Scholarships
+Cinema and Media Arts Scholarships